 Aleksandra (Sasha) joined Queen’s Law as a Ph.D. student in September 2018.
 Here she developed and defended a case for global environment trust, which clarifies the nature and content of duties of States owed toward humankind with respect to the global environment.

 She is grateful to her Supervisor, Professor Noah Weisbord, Professors Joshua Karton and Ardi Imseis of the Thesis Supervisory Committee, and Professors Myra Hird and Alexandra Harrington of the Thesis Examination Committee.

-Aleksandra joined Queen’s University, Faculty of Law as PhD student in September 2018.
-She received a Jurist degree (civil specialization) from Russian State Social University, LL.B (Hons) from the University of London and LL.M (Air & Space Law) from McGill University.
-After being qualified to practise law and before returning to academia, Aleksandra obtained practical experience in intellectual property law (working as counsel in the creative marketing industry) as well as in international air law (working as paralegal in civil aviation industry).
-During her graduate studies, she interned at the Legal Bureau of one of the United Nations’ specialized agencies (ICAO) and worked as research and teaching assistant at McGill and then Queen’s.
+Prior to Queen’s, Aleksandra earned a Jurist degree (civil specialization) from Russian State Social University, LL.B (Hons.) from the University of London, and LL.M (Air & Space Law) from McGill University.
+Trained in both civil and common law jurisdictions, Aleksandra practiced as counsel in the intellectual property field and worked as a paralegal in the international civil aviation field before returning to academia.
+While pursuing graduate studies, she interned with the Legal Bureau of the International Civil Aviation Organization and worked as a research and teaching assistant at McGill and Queen’s.